 Even if you don’t have anyone you can turn to for such a big ask, you can still find a way to stay in the house you love.

-Remove a Name From a Mortgage: The Sell & Stay Alternative
+Remove a Name From a Mortgage: The Sale-Leaseback Alternative

 It’s difficult to find yourself forced into selling your property, especially if you don’t want to move.
 Don’t assume that just because you don’t have family or friends who are willing to buy the house and rent it to you, or let you buy it back, that you’re out of options.

-EasyKnock can be that third-party buyer for you, thanks to the Sell & Stay program.
-Sell & Stay is a sale-leaseback program that lets struggling homeowners sign their properties over to EasyKnock and become renters in the home.
-They keep paying rent to EasyKnock until they’re ready to buy back their property or move.
+A sale-leaseback program can be that third-party buyer for you.
+A sale-leaseback program lets struggling homeowners sign their properties over and become renters in the home.
+They keep paying rent until they’re ready to buy back their property or move.

 Don’t linger in uncertainty any longer than you have to.
-Talk to a financial advisor about your options and contact EasyKnock today to get your personalized offer and find out how you can keep living in the home you love.
+Talk to a financial advisor about your options.